 Before you start deleting these files, we strongly suggest that you create a backup just in case.
 If anything goes wrong, simply use your backup to restore the deleted files.
 To delete Outlook files from AppData folder, follow these steps:

-- Press Windows Key + R. When Run dialog opens, enter %appdata% and press Enter or click OK.
+- Press Windows Key + R. When Run dialog opens, type %appdata% and press Enter or click OK.

 - Now you’ll need to locate Outlook directory and delete all files from it.
 It should be located in Microsoft folder.
 Sometimes these files can also be located in AppData > Local > Microsoft > Outlook folder, so be sure to check it out as well.

 - After doing that, simply start Outlook again and it will recreate necessary files and the problem with stuck emails in Outbox should be fixed.

 Solution 12 – Turn off Cached Exchange Mode

 Sometimes Cached Exchange Mode can interfere with Outlook 2007 and cause email messages to get stuck in Outbox folder.
 You can easily fix this problem simply by disabling Cached Exchange Mode by following these steps: